 To celebrate a special occasion properly, make sure you choose the best champagne on offer.
 We’ve compiled a list of the top 10 best champagne brands of the year…

 Who doesn’t love a little glass – or, in fact, a whole bottle of bubbly?
 Yes, we thought so.
 But what brands are doing the business?
 Which champagne brands are proving most popular?

-According to The Drinks Business, Moët & Chandon is the best-selling brand for the second year running.
+According to The Drinks Business, Moët & Chandon is the best-selling brand.
 But who else makes the list?
 The run-down of 10 champagne brands is compiled by liquid sold by the glass, bottle, and as a cocktail ingredient.

 ‘Come quickly, I am tasting the stars!’
 Dom Perignon

 10 Best-Selling Champagne Brands in the World

 Thought by many to be the best champagne brand in the world, the LVMH brand is also the best-selling champagne brand.
 With brand ambassadors including Scarlett Johansson and Roger Federer and sponsorship of some of the world’s best events, it’s no surprise that this luxury brand is top of the list.